bechfamcloud/flagship-aws-projects/project-01/README.md

 - Amazon CloudWatch

 ## Key Design Decisions

-- Event-driven architecture
+- Serverless architecture to minimize operational overhead
-- Least-privilege IAM policies
+- Least-privilege IAM policies for all components
-- Cost-aware service selection
+- Cost-efficient services with pay-per-use pricing
-- Clear separation of concerns
+- Centralized logging and monitoring using CloudWatch

 ## Demo
 (Live demo link will be added)